-The FBI designated three items under Section 2 as reportable conditions:
+The FBI designated two items under Section 2 as reportable conditions:

 - National Security Letters (NSLs): In March 2007, the Office of the Inspector General (OIG) reported that the FBI's use of NSLs grew dramatically and shifted in focus since the enactment of the Patriot Act and that NSLs served as an indispensable investigative tool.
 The OIG found issues with the FBI's tracking, reporting, and guidance regarding NSL usage.
 A March 2008 follow-up review assessed the FBI's corrective actions and indicated the FBI and Department had made significant progress in implementing the 2007 recommendations.
 Improvements included strengthening the controls and automated workflow governing the request, review, and approval of NSLs; field office monthly reconciliations of NSL usage; and improving the database used to track NSL use.
 The FBI's actions to remediate the March 2007 OIG findings were completed by June 2007 and validated prior to December 31, 2008.
-The FBI continues to dedicate resources to ensure appropriate use of NSLs and has lowered the deficiency from a material weakness to a reportable condition in FY 2010. - Management of the Sentinel Program: The Government Accountability Office (GAO) audited the FBI's delivery of the Sentinel Program during FY 2007, to evaluate the FBI's use of effective acquisition practices and the basis for estimating schedule and costs.
-Based on the report, the FBI is managing the Sentinel program in accordance with many approved key system acquisition best practices and has established several successful processes for identifying and mitigating associated risks.
-The GAO also found the FBI was not in accordance with best practices concerning overseeing contractors, and the process to formulate the program's schedule and cost estimates did not adhere to governmental best practices. - Control over Weapons and Laptop Computers: In 2002, the OIG released a report assessing the FBI's progress in addressing deficiencies regarding the control over weapons and laptop computers.
-A follow-up audit published in February 2007 determined the FBI had made progress in decreasing the rate of loss for weapons and laptops and, with the exception of stolen laptop computers, the rate of loss for each property category decreased.
-Guidance and policy issued since the audit remediated the weaknesses, and the last open finding was closed by the OIG in July 2010.
-The FBI will discontinue reporting on this issue in FY 2011.
+The FBI agreed to each of the recommendations proposed in the 2008 report and implemented the proposed changes where appropriate.
+Several of the recommendations, however, were rendered moot by the FBI's implementation of the NSL Subsystem.
+The FBI continues to dedicate personnel and resources to ensure appropriate use of NSLs. - Management of the Sentinel Program: The Government Accountability Office (GAO) audited the FBI's delivery of the Sentinel Program during FY 2007, to evaluate the FBI's use of effective acquisition practices and the basis for estimating schedule and costs.
+Based on the report, the FBI is managing the

+Sentinel program in accordance with many approved key system acquisition best practices and has established several successful processes for identifying and mitigating associated risks.
+The GAO also found the FBI was not in accordance with best practices concerning overseeing contractors, and the process to formulate the program's schedule and cost estimates did not adhere to governmental best practices.
+The FBI completed remediation and provided additional information to GAO in 2010.
+The recommendation remains open as the FBI works actively with GAO to ensure the FBI is using best practices in different approaches for development (e.g., agile development).